nexxtway/react-rainbow/tutorials/MonthlyCalendar.md

-Here is an overview about how to use the MonthCalendar page object:
+Here is an overview about how to use the MonthlyCalendar page object:

-    const PageMonthCalendar = require('react-rainbow-components/components/MonthCalendar/pageObject');
+    const PageMonthlyCalendar = require('react-rainbow-components/components/MonthlyCalendar/pageObject');
-    const MONTH_CALENDAR = '#month-calendar-1';
+    const MONTHLY_CALENDAR = '#monthly-calendar-1';

     describe('Calendar', () => {
         beforeAll(() => {